hashsplit/hashsplit-spec/spec.md

 - The label of any non-leaf node is equal to the concatenation in order of the labels of its children
-- The labels of the leaf nodes in their natural order (inherited from the inorder traversal of the tree) are exactly the entries of $\operatorname{SPLIT}_{T, C} (X)$.
+- The labels of the leaf nodes in their natural order (inherited from the depth-first traversal of the tree) are exactly the entries of $\operatorname{SPLIT}_{T, C} (X)$.

 # Rolling Hash Functions